Eldon Hayes Coller

 - Marriage (1): Grace Eileen Rothlisberger on 14 Nov 1940 in Roseville, Macomb County, Michigan

 - Marriage (2): Shirley Elaine Makima on 9 Oct 1948 in Detroit, Michigan

 - Died: 13 Mar 2015, Holland, Michigan at age 95

 Eldon Hayes Coller was born on the Coller farm in Sanilac County, Michigan, in a outbuilding.
 This was assumed to be the farm of the senior William Ellsworth Coller.
 Recent research shows that William McKinley Coller, Eldon's father, owned 80 acres adjoining his fathers farm.
-The 1920 census only lists William, Ethel and Eldon as the residents of a Sanilac County farm.
-The farm where Eldon was born is the farm of William and Ethel Coller.
+The 1920 census lists William, Ethel and Eldon residents of a Sanilac County farm.
+The farm where Eldon was born now appears to be the farm of William and Ethel Coller.
 At the intersection of S. Germania and Mushrooms roads, go east on Mushroom.
 The beginning of William McKinley Collers land would begin on the south side of the road about 1320 feet from the intersection.
 Currently it appears to have many trees growing on it.

 When Eldon was 6 years old he came down with Polio.
 He was on the road to recovery by 1927.
 Eldon got polio from a friend of his named Wally who died from the disease.

 The Hayes middle name used by Eldon, Mark and Gary Coller came from the name of the pastor who married Ethel May Miller and William McKinley Coller.
 His name was Rev. Lewis(?)
 Hayes of the Evangelical Church in Flint, Michigan.

 A letter from Jack Coller to Eldon Coller in 1925 hoped he was feeling better.
 This would be a reference to polio.

 Eldon graduated from Lakeshore High School in St. Clair Shores, Michigan, in 1937.